UniMath/agda-unimath/src/synthetic-homotopy-theory/descent-circle-dependent-pair-types.lagda.md

         ( family-descent-data-circle-dependent-pair-type l A B)) pr1 eq-descent-data-circle-dependent-pair-type =
     equiv-Σ
-      ( family-family-with-dependent-descent-data-circle A B (base-free-loop l))
+      ( double-family-with-dependent-descent-data-circle A B (base-free-loop l))
       ( equiv-family-with-descent-data-circle A)
       ( equiv-family-with-dependent-descent-data-circle A B) pr2 eq-descent-data-circle-dependent-pair-type u =
     inv
       ( tr-Σ
-          ( family-family-with-dependent-descent-data-circle A B)
+          ( double-family-with-dependent-descent-data-circle A B)
           ( loop-free-loop l)
           ( map-Σ
-            ( family-family-with-dependent-descent-data-circle A B
+            ( double-family-with-dependent-descent-data-circle A B
               ( base-free-loop l))
             ( map-equiv-family-with-descent-data-circle A)
             ( map-equiv-family-with-dependent-descent-data-circle A B)